mutan/docker-for-psql/readme.md

 docker-compose exec postgres psql -U postgres
 ```

-Don't forget to stop containers at the and of work.
+Don't forget to stop containers at the end of work.
 ```bash
 docker-compose down
 ```